-Figure 15: Implementation of the QI display on the EMODnet Bathymetry portal.
-Example of the Vertical QI.
+Figure 15: Implementation of the QI display on the EMODnet Central portal.
+Example of the Vertical QI (Note that at the moment when this report was written this display was based on the 2020 release).

 Before concluding, several points are herein discussed in order that the users fully apprehend the meaning and the limitations of ourmethodology.